fastlane/fastlane/README.md

 [![Build Status](https://img.shields.io/travis/KrauseFx/deliver/master.svg?style=flat)](https://travis-ci.org/KrauseFx/deliver)

 Updating your iOS app should not be painful and time consuming.
-Automate the whole process to start with Continuous Deployment.

 ```Deliver``` **can upload ipa files, app screenshots and more to the iTunes Connect backend**, which means, you can deploy new iPhone app updates just by using one command.